lephuduc/CTFs-Honors/corCTF2023/README.md

 # CORCTF 2023

-There are 3 reverse challenges that I have done, I think that easy at all, so I'm just getting these file here.
+There are 3 reverse challenges that I have done, I think that easy at all, so I'm just pushing these file here.

 ## Generic Baby reverse